rubypinkromance/rubypinkromance.com/src/shorts/stacys-family/2-stacys-dad.md

 Bella’s heart pounded as she rang the doorbell at her best friend Stacy’s house.
 This was it.
 It was finally going to happen!
 She’d expected to be nervous, but more than anything, she felt anticipation.
 As Stacy’s dad approached, she quickly adjusted her skirt.

-He answered the door barefoot, wearing jeans and a concert t-shirt from ten years before she was born.
+He answered the door barefoot, wearing jeans and a concert T-shirt from ten years before she was born.
 As usual, she was struck by his good looks.
 He had a strong jaw, peppered with stubble.
 There was more gray than black in his hair, but he still had broad shoulders and a healthy physique.

 “Hi, Mr. Johnson!”
 She smiled brightly, bouncing on her heels when he opened the door.
 He clearly struggled not to notice the way it made her boobs move under her shirt.
 She never wore a bra to Stacy’s house.